Duties and Responsibilities of Editors

 - All authors must know that the submitted manuscripts under review or published with C.E.I.J are subject to screening using Plagiarism Prevention Software.
 Plagiarism is a serious violation of publication ethics.

 The ethical policy of Civil Engineering Infrastructures Journal is based on the Committee on Publication Ethics (COPE) guidelines and complies with International Committee of C.E.I.J Editorial Board codes of conduct.
 Readers, authors, reviewers and editors should follow these ethical policies once working with C.E.I.J.
 The ethical policy of C.E.I.J is liable to determine which of the typical research papers or articles submitted to the journal should be published in the concerned issue.
 For information on this matter in publishing and ethical guidelines please visit www.publicationethics.org.
+All accepted papers in this journal are checked for plagiarism by “Ithenticate” software and only those with less than 20% similarity can be published.

 Conflict of Interest